Vikings: Valhalla: Critical response

-The review aggregator website Rotten Tomatoes reported a 90% approval rating for the first season, based on 29 reviews, with an average rating of 7.0/10.
+The review aggregator website Rotten Tomatoes reports a 90% approval rating for the first season based on 29 reviews and an average rating of 7.0/10.
 The website's critical consensus reads, "Reveling in the glory of straightforward adventure storytelling, Valhalla is a bloody-good dramatization of Leif Eriksson's conquests."
 Metacritic gave it a weighted average score of 70 out of 100 based on reviews from 13 critics, indicating "generally favorable reviews".

-The second season has a 100% approval rating on Rotten Tomatoes, based on 7 reviews, with an average rating of 7.7/10.
+The second season has a 100% approval rating on Rotten Tomatoes based on seven reviews and an average rating of 7.7/10.

 Accolades

 The series was nominated for Outstanding Supporting Visual Effects in a Photoreal Episode at the 21st Visual Effects Society Awards.

+Video game

+Vikings: Valhalla, a mobile strategy game developed by Emerald City Games, was released on iOS and Android on September 7, 2023, and requires an active Netflix subscription to play.